 The other day I was doing some research for a job interview and I came across what is now my favorite poem.
 It is by former Washington State Poet Laureate Elizabeth Austen and it is the answer to every person (and there have been many) who has ever asked me why I am ok hiking and camping in the wilderness alone.

-The poem is quite long but here’s my favorite part:
+The poem is quite long (here’s the whole thing), but here’s my favorite part:

 I walk into the wilderness alone